axisgroup/QS-MapboxGL/README.md

 - Circle Size - the range of size from biggest to smallest circle based on the measure
 - Map Style - the style of the background map rendered, based on map stylesheets provided by Mapbox

+Note: this extension will NOT work in the Qlik Sense Desktop client, as QSD doesn't support WebGL.
+However, you can still use this extension with Qlik Sense Desktop if you do your development/usage through a web browser.
+Just open QSD, then navigate to "localhost:4848/hub" in a browser to use it there.

    [Mapbox Gl JS]: <https://www.mapbox.com/mapbox-gl-js/api/>